grimmerk/switchv/README.md

 # XWin

-Use this to quickly open and switch projects.
+Use this to quickly open and switch VSCode projects.

 ## Features